javadafzalan/CDPCrawler/README.md

 # CDPCrawler
 a simple script used to crawl Lan Routers and switches using CDP(Cisco Discovery Protocol)<br>
 i wrote this script using latest version of netmiko/paramiko library <br>
-in new updates of Netmiko,it uses PyATS/Genie ,Genie is not supported in Windows Platforms and you should run it in Linux versions.<br>
+in new updates of Netmiko,it uses PyATS/Genie ,Genie is not supported in Windows Platforms and you should run it in Linux .<br>

 to run :<br>
 apt-get update<br>